angrygoat/DE-Reference/docs/Install_Procedures.md

 * on ansible head node, create a de directory under the ansible home dir (this is just suggested).
 Under this, create an ansible-vars dir.
 In here you will place your inventory file, and your Ansible group vars.
 You can use the Annotated group vars and annotated inventory (TODO) as a start
-* under the de directory, check out this git repo, which will result in a DE directory
+* under the de directory, check out this git repo, which will result in a DE-Reference directory
 * under the de directory, create a directory for holding key files that will be distributed to other nodes, such as key pairs.
 It is suggested to call this localdata.